OffchainLabs/arbitrum-classic/docs/Running_Rinkeby_Nitro_Node.md

 - Latest Docker Image: `offchainlabs/nitro-node:v2.0.0-beta.6-1ff142d`

 - Rinkeby Nitro Seed Database Snapshot
-  - On Thursday, July 28th the Rinkeby chain will be temporarily offline (approx. 2-4 hours), and Offchain Labs will run through a series of steps to upgrade the Arbitrum Rinkeby testnet to Arbitrum Nitro Rinkeby testnet.
-During that time, Offchain Labs will convert the Arbitrum Classic database to an Arbitrum Nitro database
-  - The URL to download the seed database will be announced on Discord and placed on this webpage
+  - Use the parameter `--init.url="https://snapshot.arbitrum.io/rinkeby/nitro.tar"` on first startup to initialize Nitro database
-  - If running more than one node, easiest to manually download image and host it locally for your nodes
+  - If running more than one node, easiest to manually download image from https://snapshot.arbitrum.io/rinkeby/nitro.tar and host it locally for your nodes
-  - Use the parameter `--init.url` to provide the URL to download the Rinkeby seed database from

 ### Required parameter